Samirnunes/ml-algorithms-from-scratch/k_nearest_neighbors/README.md

 # K-Nearest Neighbors Algorithm

 The K-Nearest Neighbors (KNN) is a non-parametric supervised learning algorithm used for classification and regression.
 The training examples are vectors in a multidimensional feature space, each with a class label.

+## Implementation

+The implementation is present in the file `k_nearest_neighbors.py`, in the `src` folder.
+The theory used for that is based in the reference [1], which can be found in the `references` folder.
+In our implementation, we have the parent class `KNearestNeighbors`, from which derive the classes `KNearestNeighborsClassifier` and `KNearestNeighborsRegression`.

 The training phase of the algorithm consists only of storing the feature vectors and class labels of the training samples.
 Besides, k is a user-defined constant.
 In the prediction phase, an unlabeled vector (a test instance) has the target predicted by assigning the label which is most frequent among the k training samples nearest to that point, in the case of classification, or the value given by the mean of the labels of the k nearest neighbors of that point, in the case of regression [1].
 In this work, the Euclidean distance is used as distance metric.

+### Tools

+- Python
+- Pandas
+- Numpy
+- Jupyter Notebook

 ## Data